Thomas-Mildner/KP-DataBinding/assignment/src/assets/lecture-notes/notes.md

 ## Agenda

 * What is data binding?
-* History and concepts
 * Two-way vs. One-way databinding
 * Frameworks supporting databinding
 * Introduction to TypeScript
 * Introduction Vue.js
 * Databinding in Vue.js
-* Problems of databinding
 * Summary